-This Summary Report provides a non-technical overview of a more extensive Technical Report developed by the authors on behalf of the U.S. Mineral Management Service (Opaluch, et al, 2009).
+This Summary Report provides a non-technical overview of a more extensive Technical Report developed by the authors on behalf of the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement (Opaluch, et al, 2009).
 The interested reader is referred to the Technical Report for a more detailed description of the methods and data.